mulev/alexa-ruby/README.md

 ```

 After initializing new AlexaRuby instance you will have a possibility to access
-all parameters of the received request:
+all parameters of the received request.

+#### General request parameters

 |Access path|Description|
 |---|---|